Professor of Spanish

 - Summer Institute Instructor: "Like Being There," (language immersion for high school teachers), Rider University, 1990

-- Thesis Supervision: Dept. of Foreign Languages and Literatures, International Studies Minor, Baccalaureate Honors Program (10); Undergraduate Research Grant Recipient (2006-7)
+- Thesis Supervision: Dept. of Languages, Literatures & Cultures, International Studies Minor, Baccalaureate Honors Program (10); Undergraduate Research Grant Recipient (2006-7)

 - Student Internship Supervision: Council Rock High School teaching internship (Pennsylvania), Mercer County Hispanic Association; State of NJ Court Translation/Interpretation Service